Enabling GraphQL

 </resources>

 No events are sent by the resolvers in API Platform.
-If you want to add your custom logic, decorating the stages is the recommended way to do it.
+If you want to add your custom logic, extending API Platform is the recommended way to do it.

 Filters are supported out-of-the-box.
 Follow the filters documentation and your filters will be available as arguments of queries.